Skip to Content

 Miami is one of the most popular places to visit in America for good reason.
 There’s so much to see and do here.
 You can relax by the beach and enjoy the glorious sunshine.

-While you can also do some lesser-known activities such as visiting the Vizcaya Museum and Gardens and Coral Gables.
+You can also do some lesser-known activities such as visiting the Vizcaya Museum and Gardens and Coral Gables.

 Despite its reputation as a hedonistic outpost, there’s much more to Miami than meets the eye.
 With three days in Miami, you can check out some of the best things to do in the city such as the cultural side and the more famous areas such as nightlife and the city’s beaches.